The Friday Report July 13, 2018Quick wrap up of a few hot topic newsworthy stories in the supply chain logistics industry

 UK Food Supply Chain Industry Bands Together to Advise Negotiators about Brexit

 Companies across the UK food supply chain have expressed concerns regarding Brexit causing disruptions.
 Recently an executive with the Food and Drink Federation (FDF) advocated having the food industry put forth workable, practical solutions to potential problems involving Brexit so that negotiators can present them in Brussels.
-Drafted by food and drink supply chain organizations, the UK Food Supply Chain Manifesto defines the need for positive outcomes relating to domestic agricultural policy, regulation, labor and trade.
+Drafted by food and drink supply chain organizations, the UK Food Supply Chain Manifesto defines the need for positive outcomes relating to domestic agricultural policy, regulation, labor

 At this point, Brexit will occur in 10 months.
 Acting together to create the manifesto document that was sent to the Prime Minister, food and drink industry executives are hopeful that identifying critical needs and offering potential solutions will aid in future negotiations.